We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 Check out our audition guide for helpful information!

 If you have not completed the prerequisite requirements at The Second City, please submit your information via this submission form and your approval to audition will be confirmed or another program will be recommended for you.

-The next auditions are on Saturday, June 15.
-Audition sign-up will be available HERE or by contacting the Training Center office.
+The next auditions are on Saturday, April 19.
+Audition sign-up is available HERE or by contacting the Training Center office.

 Current Music Improv students can REGISTER HERE.